Akash3121/AWS-DVA-C02/Notes.md

 - assign a weigh of 0 to a record to stop sending traffic to a resource
 - if all records have weight of 0, then all records will be returned equally.

+hands on: use weighted while creating, and afte it's done, click on add another record and use the same name to create the record, but change the weight value

+to check use dig command